hydroflux/abstractor-ws/README.md

 - [ ] Circle back to leopard download after completing the above
 - [ ] Create a "big cat" repo to combine information that matches between tiger & leopard
 - [ ] Add date / year into the document class in order to add the option to sort by date
+- [ ] Create a double-check option for eagle--possibly under the "review" as a switch in order to check for any related documents missing

 ### Leopard To Do